-As winter wears on, flu season will be in full swing, and now On Call International, a company specializing in medical and travel assistance, is offering everyone some tips on combating the flu from their Chief Medical Officer, Dr. Robert Wheeler.
+Last year, Johnny shared his experience of getting sick on the road, and gave you some tips on ways to stay healthy.
+Soon winter will wear on and flu season will be in full swing, and On Call International, a company specializing in medical and travel assistance, is offering everyone some tips on combating the flu from their Chief Medical Officer, Dr. Robert Wheeler.

 1. Take Action: Getting vaccinated is the single most important action to prevent the flu.
 You can get a flu shot at your doctor’s office or clinic.
 You may also be able to get a flu shot from your local health department, pharmacy, or employer.
 Check out the CDC’s Vaccination Information page for more information.

 2. Cover Up: Cover your mouth and nose when sneezing and coughing.
 It’s best to sneeze or cough into a tissue or handkerchief, but if those aren’t available, use the crook of your elbow.